MichaelsPlayground/NfcHceNdefReaderSenderReal/readme.md

 For reading the emulated tag you need the receiver application started on the second device.

+This app uses the AID D2760000850101 - this is the official NFC tag 4 class NDEF AID

 AndroidManifest.xml for Sender:
 ```plaintext
     <uses-permission android:name="android.permission.NFC" />